qiaeru/phpbb-language-fr/language/fr/README.md

 Using [FTP] [5], you will need to upload the *language/* and *styles/* folders (and their subfolders) into your board root.
 The board root is the one which contains the *config.php* file.

-When uploading into the board root via FTP, you will more than likely get a notice warning you that you already have folders called *language/* and *styles/*.
+Please note that you will more than likely get a notice warning you that you already have folders called *language/* and *styles/* when uploading into the board root via FTP.
 If this happens, just click to replace them.
 This will replace conflicting files only (if this is your first time uploading the language package there should be none) and add the new files into their correct locations.

 #### Install the language package

 Now that the language package is uploaded to your server, you will have to install it via the *Administration Control Panel*.

-To do this you will need to do as follows:

   - Login to your board.
   - Click the *Administration Control Panel* link located in the footer of your board.
 You should authenticate again.